mattngaw/quartz/content/diary/courses.md

 **FCE Hours**: 44, felt like 48

-**Other Commitments**: Gym 5-6x a week, SO time

 **Workload**: Moderate.

 ## Spring 2022

 - 🔨 18-240 Structure and Design of Digital Systems (12)

-   - 240 was a struggle for me; I did not understand how cool hardware could be until I got to later courses.
+   - 240 was a struggle for me; It was tedious and laborious.
+I did not understand how cool hardware could be until I got to later courses.

 - ⭐️ [15-150](http://www.cs.cmu.edu/~15150/) Principles of Functional Programming (12)